Dangerous dogs ::

 Stopping a dangerous dog

 Many U.S. courts have declared pit bulls as "lethal weapons."
 Police officers have the right to shoot and kill pit bulls when under threat or when protecting citizens.
-Examples of officers shooting dangerous pit bulls are so common that DogsBite.org tracked these occurrences over a 2-year period.7 In an 11-year report released by the New York City Police Department in 2008, data showed that when dangerous dogs are shot, 72% were pit bulls followed by rottweilers with 10%.8
+Examples of officers shooting dangerous pit bulls were so routine in the early 2000s that DogsBite.org tracked these occurrences over a 2-year period.7 A New York Times examination of 11-years of New York Police firearms-discharge reports (1996-2006) showed that when dangerous dogs are shot, 72% were pit bulls.8

 Legislating dangerous dogs